7 best Microsoft Delve alternatives to find people & info in 2026

 • Enterprise: Annual billing only, requires a sales quote.

-• Why it’s on the list: For teams that need a powerful, structured place for all their knowledge, Confluence is a popular choice for a reason.
+• Why it's on the list: For teams that need a powerful, structured place for all their knowledge, Confluence is the most reliable and capable choice on the market.

 The future of Delve alternatives: It's not about directories anymore, it's about answers